nkanaev/cmusie/readme.md

 # cmusie

-control cmus playback on macos using ui and/or media keys.
+control cmus playback on macos using the ui and/or media keys.

 ![preview](https://raw.githubusercontent.com/nkanaev/cmusie/master/assets/preview.jpg)